 Preventing Prescription Drug Addiction

-Many people take prescription drugs like opioid painkillers, stimulants, or sedatives for various medical conditions.
-Most can obtain the benefit of these drugs without becoming addicted to them.
+Many people take prescription drugs such as opioid painkillers, stimulants, or sedatives for various medical conditions.
+They can obtain the benefits of these drugs without becoming addicted to them.
 However, some people, unfortunately, develop a prescription drug addiction.
-If you have been prescribed a commonly abused prescription drug, you can reduce your risk of prescription drug addiction by: [23]
+If you have been prescribed a commonly abused prescription drug, you can reduce your risk of prescription drug addiction by: [27]

-• Telling your doctor about all your other prescription medicines, over-the-counter medicines, and herbal supplements, as well as any illegal drugs or alcohol use.
+• Telling your doctor about all your other prescription and over-the-counter medicines, dietary supplements, herbal products, as well as any illegal drugs or alcohol use.

-• Checking with your doctor regularly to report symptoms and make changes in dose.
+• Checking with your doctor regularly to report symptoms.
+Making changes in your dose only if approved by your healthcare provider.

-• Never using another person’s prescription medication, even if they have very similar symptoms.
+• Never using someone else’s prescription medication, even if you have very similar symptoms.

-• Never ordering prescription medications from unauthorized sources, since the drugs could be counterfeit and may cause you harm.
+• Never ordering prescription medications from unauthorized sources.
+These drugs could be counterfeit and may be harmful.

-• Asking your doctor about long-term risks (including addiction) for any prescribed medication.
+• Asking your doctor about the long-term risks (including addiction) of any prescribed medication.

-• Taking “drug holidays” or skipping days (with doctor’s approval) to avoid tolerance and dependence.
+• Taking “drug holidays” or skipping days (with your doctor’s approval) to avoid tolerance and dependence.

 Parents and guardians of teenagers can do several things to reduce the risk of prescription drug addiction in their children.
 It’s important to frankly discuss the dangers of misusing prescription medications, including addiction and overdose.
 Parents should set clear rules about taking medications prescribed to others, including friends and relatives.
-All prescription medications should be kept safely under lock at home.
+All prescription medications should be kept safely out of reach of children at home.
 Parents should keep track of prescription pill quantities.
 Also, adults should take precautions to ensure that adolescents cannot order prescription drugs online.
 Unused prescription medicines should be carefully disposed of.

 Prescription Drug Overdose